snowyu/creation/slack.md

   * all `additional` could be search-able.
   * more conditional search mode.
   * the users and the developers face to face directly.
+  * integrate the third-party service easily. these changes on the third-party will be sent back.

 * slack 创新点: